bobbytrapz/autosr/README.md

 For what it's worth, I track around 100 people without problems.

 Streams that last around an hour take about 1GB of space each.

+## Known Issues

+On Windows, it seems streamlink is sometimes not closed properly when tracking is canceled.

 ## Bugs